SilverAndro/Machete/README.md

 Simply applying the plugin should be enough to apply any optimizations in a standard environment, as it will collect output JARs that are known to be usable artifacts and optimize them after the `build` task.

-**Please note that this plugin works best on hgh-resource density projects**.
+**Please note that this plugin works best on high-resource density projects**.
 Code-heavy ones will have minimal success and may even inflate overall.

 ### Optimizations